Is it too late to reclaim overpaid Stamp Duty Land Tax (SDLT)?

 2. Where is the evidence that your claim was not received until 6 December?
 It may not have reached the writer of the letter to you but it doesn’t have to – it just has to reach the address on the letter (which I assume is the correct one).

 I cannot find anything allowing you to appeal against HMRC’s refusal to accept your claim but I suggest that you appeal anyhow to protect yourself.
-There is a right of appeal against a refusal to allow a claim under (3) above but HMRC haven’t been asked to give relief under those provisions yet.

 At the time of publication this response was correct however as tax legislation and practice change from time-to-time you should take specific advice before taking any action.